Volunteering Teaching English and Other Subjects in Ghana

 - Suitable for Families: No

-Teaching English volunteers in Ghana plan and deliver lessons in schools and orphanages with the goal of improving children’s conversational English skills.
-As well as teaching English and encouraging interaction and language practice, volunteers also take classes on other subjects, including math, science and geography.
+Working with a qualified teacher, teaching English volunteers in Ghana plan and deliver lessons in schools and orphanages with the goal of improving children’s conversational English skills.
+In addition to teaching English and encouraging interaction and language practice, volunteers also teach other subjects, including math, science and geography.

-Volunteers teaching English and other subjects in Ghana work four days per week, Monday to Thursday.
-Working hours are from 8am until 2pm.
+Teaching English volunteers in Ghana work four days per week, Monday to Thursday, from 8 am until 2 pm.